We import the main class

 TL;DR

 If you want to get started quickly, check out this script.
-It covers the basics but doesn't demonstrate all the features of the library.
+It covers the basics but doesn't demonstrate all the available features.
 For a comprehensive understanding, read through the entire section.
-To discover all the available features, take a look at the other documentation modules.
+To discover all the available features, take a look at the other documentation pages.

 # We import the main class